Ajia-code/Simple_shell/README.md

 <h1> Command interpreter - Simple Shell poject</h1></p>

-## BACKGROUND
+## Description

-As part of the ALX Software Engineering Course, we impliimplem the shell program with some capabilities similar to those of the modern command line interpreters in Linux distributions.
+As part of the ALX Software Engineering Course, we implemented the shell program with some capabilities similar to those of the modern command line interpreters in Linux distributions.

 ## Compilation